sunjay/turtle/examples/README.md

 **Source Code**: [maze/main.rs](maze/main.rs)

 In this example, the turtle generates and draws a maze.
-Then it goes through and solves the maze by moving through the passages until it finds the exit.
+Then, it goes through and solves the maze by moving through the passages until it finds the exit.